sass-mq/sass-mq/README.md

 the shorthand notation is recommended.

-All of these examples output the exact same thing and are here for reference so you can use the notation that best matches your needs:
+All of these examples output the exact same thing and are here for reference, so you can use the notation that best matches your needs:

 ```scss
 @use 'mq';